libreswitch/ops/tests/rest/rest_test.md

 - The response has 10 ports.
 - The result is sorted ascending/descending by the combination of fields.

-Expected result when sort mode is ascending:
+Expected result when sort mode is ascending and provided fields are "admin,name":

 ```
 admin = down, name = Port10